2DegreesInvesting/ds-incubator/gotcha.md

 ## Limit your code to 80 characters per line

-For reference, in RStdio you can set a margin column at 80 characters (*Tools \> Global Options \> Code \> Show margin \> Margin column*).
+For reference, in RStudio you can set a margin column at 80 characters (*Tools \> Global Options \> Code \> Show margin \> Margin column*).

 > Strive to limit your code to 80 characters per line.
 This fits